Wulagi, Northern Territory

 Wulagi is a Northern suburb of Darwin, Northern Territory, in the Northern Territory of Australia.

+It is on the traditional Country and waterways of the Larrakia people.

 History

 Wulagi is one of Darwin's northern suburbs east of Lee Point Road and was built after Cyclone Tracy struck Darwin, Northern Territory in 1974.
-The name originates from an Aboriginal tribe on the Blyth and Cadell Rivers in Central Arnhem Land.
+The name originates from the Wurlaki Aboriginal tribe on the Blyth and Cadell Rivers in Central Arnhem Land.
 Development of the area was primarily during the 1970s and 1980s.
 Like the neighbouring suburb of Anula, Wulagi is largely built on a plateau with a downhill slope on its east side.
 The suburb was designed as a low-density, low-traffic suburb with pedestrian access facilitated by a number of laneways and a 'green-belt' that runs from Wulagi Primary School and the central shopping area westwards.
 Wulagi Primary School is an open-plan public school centred on a library space.
 A co-located Early Learning Centre caters for children from 6 weeks to 5 years.

 With the exception of Wulagi Crescent, the streets in Wulagi are named after birds found in the Northern Territory.
 Wulagi is a popular location in the Darwin suburbs for its large block size and green areas, and convenience to key locations such as Darwin Airport and Casuarina Beach.
 Wulagi is not greatly exposed to storm surge from tropical cyclones.